Grow with us.

 You can help us perpetuate the wonders of Birmingham Botanical Gardens and all that it means to our community and region by including the Friends of Birmingham Botanical Gardens in your estate planning.
 Planned gifts to the Friends ensure that this botanical treasure will remain a place of beauty and source of inspiration to all who visit for generations to come.

 Every gift makes an impact.

 For more information or to notify us of your inclusion of the Friends of Birmingham Botanical Gardens in your estate plan, please contact Director of Development Penney Hartline at 205.414.3950, ext.
 103, or [email protected].

 Corporate support is crucial and provides an opportunity for companies of all sizes to give back to the community by supporting a treasured community asset.
 Giving opportunities range from sponsorships to major gift naming opportunities.

 Event sponsorships are available annually through all of our special programming and events, from our plant sales to Junior Board fundraisers to our volunteer-led Antiques at the Gardens show, the Friends’ largest fundraiser of the year.
 We also welcome in-kind donations.
 Contact us to talk about your interests and opportunities.

 Endowment gifts provide the Gardens with self-sustaining resources to support educational programs, specific gardens, and special projects.
 By making an endowed gift, you ensure that funds will be available in perpetuity to be used as intended.

-Volunteering has been a part of the culture of this community treasure since it opened six decades ago, and it remains integral to what we achieve—in our programming, our fundraising, and our stewardship of this special place.
+Volunteering has been a part of the culture of Birmingham Botanical Gardens since the Gardens opened six decades ago, and it remains integral to what we achieve—in our programming, our fundraising, and our stewardship of this special place.
 No experience is required.
 As a volunteer, you’ll learn as you grow while also sustaining this community treasure and all that it makes possible.